thmosqueiro/ENose-Decorr_Humdt_Temp/README.md

 If you find this useful, please star this repository and/or cite our paper:

-Ramon Huerta, Thiago Mosqueiro, Jordi Fonollosa, Nikolai Rulkov, Irene Rodriguez-Lujan. **Online Decorrelation of Humidity and Temperature in Chemical Sensors for Continuous Monitoring.** Chemometrics and Intelligent Laboratory Systems 2016.
-[Available online](https://www.researchgate.net/publication/305385157_Online_decorrelation_of_humidity_and_temperature_in_chemical_sensors_for_continuous_monitoring).
+Ramon Huerta, Thiago Mosqueiro, Jordi Fonollosa, Nikolai Rulkov, Irene Rodriguez-Lujan. **Online Decorrelation of Humidity and Temperature in Chemical Sensors for Continuous Monitoring.** [Chemometrics and Intelligent Laboratory Systems](https://www.researchgate.net/publication/305385157_Online_decorrelation_of_humidity_and_temperature_in_chemical_sensors_for_continuous_monitoring) 2016.

 Directions for loading the dataset in python